ahmadiehsan/personal_docs/docs/software/system_development/oop/design_patterns/factory.md

 There are three types of the Factory pattern:

-- **Simple Factory:** where a single factory class creates objects based on input.
+- **Simple Factory**: where a single factory class creates objects based on input.
-- **Factory Method:** where subclasses decide which object to instantiate.
+- **Factory Method**: where subclasses decide which object to instantiate.
-- **Abstract Factory:** which provides an interface for creating families of related or dependent objects without specifying their concrete classes.
+- **Abstract Factory**: which provides an interface for creating families of related or dependent objects without specifying their concrete classes.

 !!! info